Direct marketing: History

 The Welsh entrepreneur Pryce Pryce-Jones set up the first modern mail order in 1861.
 Starting as an apprentice to a local draper in Newtown, Wales, he took over the business in 1856 and renamed it the Royal Welsh Warehouse, selling local Welsh flannel.

-Improvements in transportation systems combined with the advent of the Uniform Penny Post in the mid-19th century provided the necessary conditions for rapid growth in mail order services.
+Improvements in transportation systems, combined with the advent of the Uniform Penny Post in the mid-19th century, provided the necessary conditions for rapid growth in mail order services.
 In 1861, Pryce-Jones hit upon a unique method of selling his wares.
 He distributed catalogs of his wares across the country, allowing people to choose the items they wished and order them via post.
 Pryce-Jones would then dispatch the goods to the customer via the railways.
-It was an ideal way of meeting the needs of customers in isolated rural locations who were either too busy or unable to get into Newtown to shop directly.
+It was an ideal way to meet the needs of customers in isolated rural locations who were either too busy or unable to get to Newtown to shop directly.
 This was the world's first mail-order business, an idea which would change the nature of retail in the coming century.

 One of Pryce-Jones' most popular products was the Euklisia Rug, the forerunner of the modern sleeping bag, which Pryce-Jones exported around the world, at one point landing a contract with the Russian Army for 60,000 rugs.
 By 1880, he had more than 100,000 customers and his success was rewarded in 1887 with a knighthood.

-In the 19th century, the American retailer, Aaron Montgomery Ward, believed that using the technique of selling products directly to the customer at appealing prices could if executed effectively and efficiently, revolutionize the market industry and therefore be used as a model for marketing products and creating customer loyalty.
+In the 19th century, the American retailer, Aaron Montgomery Ward, believed that using the technique of selling products directly to the customer at appealing prices could, if executed effectively and efficiently, revolutionize the market industry and therefore be used as a model for marketing products and creating customer loyalty.
 The term "direct marketing" was coined long after Montgomery Ward's time.

 In 1872, Ward produced the first mail-order catalog for his Montgomery Ward mail order business.
-By buying goods and then reselling them directly to customers, Ward was consequently removing the middlemen at the general store and, to the benefit of the customer, drastically lowering the prices.
+By buying goods and reselling them directly to customers, Ward was removing the middlemen at the general store and, to the benefit of customers, drastically lowering prices.
 The Direct Mail Advertising Association, the predecessor of the present-day Direct Marketing Association, was first established in 1917.
 Third class bulk mail postage rates were established in 1928.

 In 1967, Lester Wunderman identified, named, and defined the term "direct marketing".
 Wunderman—considered to be the father of contemporary direct marketing—is behind the creation of the toll-free 1-800 number and numerous loyalty marketing programs including the Columbia Record Club, the magazine subscription card, and the American Express Customer Rewards program.